 The pension is called a lump-sum pension refund.
 If you qualify, a small amount of money is taken out of your paycheck each month and matched by your employer.
 Unfortunately, my British and Kiwi coworkers pay into the pension yet do not qualify to receive the pension at the end of their contracts, yet Americans and Canadians can expect to receive their lump-sum pension refund four to five weeks after ending their contract.

 My pension is meant to be around 1.6 million won (or $1,550)** after working in Korea for 12 months.
 For me, the best part about this money is that it was an added “savings” account for me.
-While I was able to save about 59% of my paycheck, this is added savings that I did not have to account for.
+While in Korea I was able to save about 59% of my paycheck, this is added savings that I did not have to account for.